ORNL-QCI/exatn/README.md

 BLAS (optional): OpenBLAS (recommended), ATLAS (default Linux BLAS), MKL, ACML (not tested), ESSL (not tested) CUDA 9+ (optional, NVIDIA GPU only) cuTensor/cuQuantum (optional, NVIDIA GPU only)
+Note: The support of lazy tensor conjugation in ExaTN+cuQuantum is coming soon
 ```
 For TaProl Parser Development
 ```